-In order to control the desired flow through MET, users are encouraged to run the tools via a script.
+In order to control the desired flow through MET, users are encouraged to run the tools via a script or consider using the METplus package (https://dtcenter.org/community-code/metplus).
 Some sample scripts are provided in the distribution; these examples are written in the Bourne shell.
 However, users are free to adapt these sample scripts to any scripting language desired.